 This can be dicey because it’s hard when you’re not on hand to monitor the appearance of your property, talk to your service-providers (real estate agent, property manager, contractors, landscapers, etc.) in person and make sure everything is running smoothly when it comes to the sale of your home.
 Nothing beats a good pair of boots on the ground.

 Perhaps surprisingly, you’ll be glad to know that with some preparation and a good team, selling a Seattle-area house while living out of state can be done fairly painlessly.
-So here’s what you need to know about selling your Shoreline home when you live out of state.
+So here’s what you need to know about selling your Seattle home when you live out of state.

 Pro Tip: Hire a Professional Property Stager